'Abandoned' Kiprop says he's at AIU's mercy

 The AIU could not be immediately reached for comment.

-Athletics Kenya (AK) Executive Committee member, Barnaba Korir, defended her organization and the government.
+Athletics Kenya (AK) Executive Committee member, Barnaba Korir, defended his organization and the government.

 “What does he want the federation and government to do?
 The rules are very clear, the issue is with the AIU.
 They are the people driving the process.
-Neither the federation nor the government can do anything, even if we wanted,” she said.
+Neither the federation nor the government can do anything, even if we wanted,” he said.

 “And why should he surrender if he knows he is innocent?
 You must fight for your right if you are innocent.
 I find many contradictions in his (previous) statements.”